Barton-on-Humber railway station

 Barton-on-Humber railway station serves the town of Barton-upon-Humber in North Lincolnshire, England.

-The station, which was once the terminus of a 3+1/4 mi branch line from New Holland, is these days the terminus of the Barton line services operating from Cleethorpes.
+The station is the terminus of the Barton line services operating from Cleethorpes.
 It is situated 22+3/4 mi west of the resort.
 There is a connecting Stagecoach in Hull bus service from the town to Hull across the Humber Bridge which was introduced on the opening of the bridge to replace the New Holland Ferry.

 Approach to the branch was by a triangular junction at New Holland which enabled passenger trains to operate a New Holland Pier to Barton service in connection with the ferries and rail services from Cleethorpes and for freight to have direct access from the main line via Ulceby Junction.
 When the Humber Bridge opened the junction was removed and passenger services operated directly from Cleethorpes via the new platform at New Holland.